Services & Initiatives

 Back to top

 Proactive Ethics Intervention

 In 2006, our visiting scholar, Dr. Larry Schneiderman from UC San Diego proposed a study of “proactive ethics intervention.”
 Proactive ethics intervention is a service provided by the hospital, with the patient’s consent, in which a clinical ethicist evaluates a patient’s case after some ‘trigger’ indicates that there may be some manifest or latent ethical issues involved.
-This study concluded in February 2010 and the results are forthcoming in the Journal of Critical Care Medicine: April 2014 - Volume 42 - Issue 4 - p 824-830.
+This study concluded in February 2010 and the results are now available in the Journal of Critical Care Medicine: April 2014 - Volume 42 - Issue 4 - p 824-830.